To the editor of THE EAGLE:

 A resolution was overwhelming passed Monday night by the citizens to ban new high capacity/high pressure pipelines and to champion sustainable energy.

 My hopes have been dashed, my respect for some members of our community has been greatly reduced, but my admiration for others in our community who on their own did their homework and contributed some useful information at last week’s select board meeting and at the special town meeting has given me an outlet of release from the frustration I feel.
-I have just read about a last minute effort to greet the surveyors with letters of denial to survey.

 Are you listening, members of the Dalton Select Board?
 It is not to late to rescind your decision.
 I would take great pride in personally handing a denial letter from you to the Tennessee gas surveyors.